lmiller1990/binf7001-a4-metagenomics/report.md

 **Table 1: Non-host average read percentage**: The percentage of non host reads in the gut remained reasonably consistent across all three samples, with the CO group having slightly more non host.
 This can be better visualized using a graph.
 The below stacked graph shows the proportion of host reads compared to microbial reads.
 Although the Bran group shows the highest host reads, followed by PS and CO in last place, the overall difference is minimal.

 ![](./Pracs/Prac1_gene_centric_metagenomics/Figures/Read_ratio-readtype.png)
-**Figure 1: Ratio of read types**: Although this doesn't speak to the relative abundance of microbes, it shows the ratios are relatively stable, comparing a natural diet of bran, what you would expect to be a poor diet of polystyrene, and no diet at all.
+**Figure 1: Ratio of read types**: Although this does not speak to the relative abundance of microbes, it shows the ratios are relatively stable, comparing a natural diet of bran, what you would expect to be a poor diet of polystyrene, and no diet at all.

 The absolute abundance of microbes does not seem to change substantially based on diet, but how about the relative abundance in each of those communities?
 Figure 2 shows the diversity using the Shannon and Simpson indices using a box plot.